Home Oxygen Concentrator For Sale And Rental

 Benefits Of A Portable Oxygen Machine.

-A concentrator offers a number of advantages to the user.
+An oxygen concentrator offers a number of advantages to the user.
 Unlike previous gas cylinders, POC are not prone to rupturing or leaking.
 Oxygen is a highly flammable gas and one spark is all it will need to cause a disaster.

 The other advantage of POCs is their portability.
 No longer does the patient have to be tethered to their home or their hospital bed.
 The P in POC is exactly why these generators were developed.
 Portability.
 Now, students can attend classes and lectures without having to worry about their oxygen saturation statistics.